bguernouti/easy_table_to_excel/README.md

 # Introduction
-This lib came in between **pandas** and **xlsxwriter**, it helps to create complex sheets (separated tables, tables with no digits).
-In fast summary, the idea is to think that an excel sheet in one way or another will be built with multiple tables that each one can contain:
+This lib came in between pandas and xlsxwriter, it helps to create complex sheets (separated tables, tables with no digits).
+In fast summary, the idea is to think that an excel sheet in one way or another will contain different tables built with a different format, and each table is built by these elements :
 - Title for the whole table.
 - Columns (head) for the data.
 - Index.